Interim Report of the Study Group on Disclosure Policies for Non-financial Information Compiled

 In the future, the ministry will continue to discuss sustainability disclosure while taking into account the progress of discussions both at home and abroad.

-Related materials*English version of the report was posted on January 6, 2022.
+Related materials*English version of "Outline of the Interim Report" was posted on January 6, 2022.

 Division in Charge